Document Parsing Unveiled: Techniques, Challenges, and Prospects for Structured Information Extraction

 A key challenge in table structure recognition is detecting individual cells, particularly in the presence of large blank spaces.
 Early deep learning approaches addressed this by segmenting tables into rows and columns.
 These algorithms generally adopt a top-down strategy, first identifying the overall table region and then segmenting it into rows and columns.
 This method is effective for tables with clear boundaries and simple layouts.

 \begin{itemize} \item \textbf{Row and Column Detection:} Initially, table structure recognition was seen as an extension of table detection, primarily using object detection algorithms to identify table bounding boxes.
 Segmentation algorithms then established relationships between rows and columns.
-Convolutional neural networks (CNNs) and transformer architectures were pivotal in this context~\cite{siddiqui2019deeptabstr, zou2020deep}.
+CNN and transformer architectures were pivotal in this context~\cite{siddiqui2019deeptabstr, zou2020deep}.